๐Ÿง ๐Ÿ’›

 He's been trying to make friends and keeps being overlooked

 Did your sense of Marcus change?
 That's Question 2 at work.
 Context deepens understanding.
-When you know more about someone's world, you see his moments with more compassion.
-That's Step 4: THINK. 🚪
+When you know more about someone's world, you see their moments with more compassion.
+That's Step 4: THINK. ๐Ÿšช

 Empathy doesn't mean agreeing.